drauger-os-development/edamame/README.md

 [Click here for notes on hacking on `system-installer`](https://github.com/drauger-os-development/system-installer/blob/master/hacking.md)

-`system-installer` currently works only on Drauger OS, but is being adapted to work on other Debian-based OSs as well.
+`system-installer` currently is known working only on Drauger OS, but is being adapted to work on other Debian-based OSs as well. `system-installer` is designed NOT to be specific to Drauger OS.
+So testing on other distros is encouraged!

 ## Notable features